 Judicial Standard to Determine Child Custody

-Courts across America utilize what commonly is referred to as the best interests of the child standard when determining issues related to child custody, and parenting time or visitation.
-The best interests of the child standard mandates that a court consider a number of factors when reaching a decision regarding child custody and parenting time.
+Courts across America utilize what commonly is referred to as the interests of the child standard when determining issues related to child custody, and parenting time or visitation.
+The interests of the child standard mandates that a court consider a number of factors when reaching a decision regarding child custody and parenting time.